-16.25 The render finishes are applied to the required thicknesses (1.5 mm to 3 mm as determined by the particle size - see section 1), using a stainless steel trowel and finished with a plastic trowel to create a textured finish.
+16.24 The render finishes are applied to the required thicknesses (1.5 to 3 mm as determined by the particle size - see section 1.3), using a stainless steel trowel and finished with a plastic trowel to create a textured finish.
 The drying time is dependent on conditions, but will typically be 24 hours in accordance with the Certificate holder's instructions.
+Stop beads are positioned vertically, eg at party wall positions where the adjoining property does not require treatment.